robfatland/zero2x/4_composition_API/README.md

 After the simple data query API is complete it is possible to make it more complicated.
-We recommend against the temptation to make 'one API to do everything':
-It can become complicated and brittle.
+We recommend against this 'one API to do everything' approach as it can become complicated and brittle.
 We present here a second API that makes use of the first.
-It calculates the speed and the dispersion of the congress of baboons at a given time.
+It will calculate both the speed and the dispersion of the congress of baboons at a given time.

 ## Design